muhaochen/bilingual_dictionaries/README.md

 The link to the dataset can be found at [here](https://drive.google.com/drive/u/1/folders/1Lm6Q5BxeU0ByR6DZcNfbWpntumiIKhYN).
 ### About the Wikt3l data files:
 In each csv file there are three columns.
 The first column is the translations of the target word in the source language, which are used just for reference to mask out surface information in the definitions and the monolingual baselines.
 Please consider the second column as label.
 The third column records the definitions.
+### Monolingual lexical defitions:
+We also include larger sets of monolingual lexical definitions for the above three languages.
+Together with the bilingual lexical defitions, they are used in paper [Learning Bilingual Word Embeddings Using Lexical Definitions](https://www.aclweb.org/anthology/W19-4316/).

 ## Reference
+If you find our resources useful to you, please kindly cite our paper.
 Bibtex:

     @inproceedings{chen2019bildict,